Iain Lee: Comedy

-Lee began a stand-up comedy career in the 1990s, developing his act initially in the London area before performing nationwide.
-He does not look back on his time as a stand-up fondly, partly due to the fact that he started abusing drugs and alcohol during this time.
-However, he did meet Mackenzie Crook, also a stand-up comic at the time, who became a longtime friend.
+Lee began a stand-up comedy career in the 1990s, initially performing on the London circuit exclusively before touring nationwide.
+Lee considers his time as a stand-up to be a low point in his life, due to the fact that he started abusing drugs and alcohol during this time.
+He met Mackenzie Crook, who was also a stand-up comic at the time and the two became friends.

 Radio

 Lee began his radio career in December 1997, presenting a four-hour show on Horizon 103.3, an independent station in Milton Keynes, on Christmas Day.
 At that point, he was 24 years old with only fifteen minutes experience in a studio and did not take any compliance or Ofcom regulation exam prior.
-Lee went on to feature on the station's morning program The Morning Crew hosted by Trevor Marshall and Helen Legh, as Iain in Black Thunder and Iain McCartney.
+Lee went on to feature on the station's breakfast show The Morning Crew hosted by Trevor Marshall and Helen Legh, as Iain in Black Thunder and Iain McCartney.
 From 1999 to 2001, Lee hosted a show on Xfm London.

 Lee embarked on a full-time radio career in January 2005, starting with a stint on talk station LBC 97.3.
 He joined the station hosting weekend evenings before moving to afternoon drive, which he named The 3 Hour 4 'Till 7 Iain Lee Afternoon Wireless Show and later The 3-and-a-Half Hour 3 'Till 6.30 Iain Lee Afternoon Wireless Show.
 Lee was known for hosting a segment named Triple M (also known as Mental Mayhem or Mick's Mental Mayhem), where calls went straight to air without being pre-screened, which Nick Abbot, Tommy Boyd, and Clive Bull had also done.
 The segment received its own dedicated slot on Sunday nights in 2007.
 At the time, management favoured the unique format as they hoped that it would introduce exclusive listeners to the radio station.
 Lee then hosted the 7–10pm weekday slot which was named Iain Lee's Good Evening.
 In 2007, Global Radio purchased LBC which led to a change in management, who introduced a talk format of topical and news-driven conversation.
 Lee's presenting style fell out of favour and he left the station without prior announcement in November 2007.

-In January 2008, Lee began to host The Sunday Night Show on Absolute Radio from 10pm to 1am that featured music and talk.
+In January 2008, Lee began to host The Sunday Night Show on Virgin Radio, later Absolute Radio, from 10pm to 1am that featured music and talk.
 In April 2009, Lee wrestled a listener which was broadcast the following month.
 From 12 October 2009, Lee took over the Monday to Thursday evening slot.
 In October 2011, the station announced that Lee's contract would be terminated with immediate effect by mutual agreement.
 His departure occurred during a court case in which a listener was accused of harassing Lee, his wife, and the show's producer.